-Hungry For Home by Cole Moreton was published in hardback by Viking in 2000 and in paperback by Penguin the following year.
+Hungry For Home by Cole Moreton was published in hardback by Viking in 2000 and in paperback by Penguin the following year, before being reissued by The Currach Press.
 It was shortlisted for the prestigious John Lewellyn Rhys Prize for a first book in any genre, alongside White Teeth by Zadie Smith.
-Serialised on Irish radio, this was also one of the Sunday Times travel books of the year.
+This was also one of the Sunday Times travel books of the year.

 This is a book about home and what that means, a voyage to America from the edge of Ireland and a gripping account of the search for a vanished people.
 It is the story of a small island community that came to occupy a huge space in the Irish psyche, as an emblem of what the newly free state could be.
 At a time when many are exiled from their homes as a result of the migrant crisis, Hungry for Home resonates in a new way.
 And it is the story of a family, a set of brothers and their breathtaking journey from one way of life to another.